Graduate Student Resources

 “Limited standing” is a status designated to certain students at the time of their admission.

 Students on limited standing typically must fulfill a number of set requirements by a stated deadline to be granted full standing.

 Requirements often include maintaining a grade point average of 4.0 on a scale of 5 (in other words, a B average) for the first 16 semester hours of coursework, but are determined for each individual by the Graduate College and the department.

 If the student has maintained the required minimum GPA and has satisfied any other requirements specified at the time of admission, the student will receive a letter from the director of graduate studies with a notification that full standing has been achieved.
 A copy of this letter is sent to the Graduate College, and records are modified accordingly.

-If a student believes that he or she has fulfilled all of the limited conditions, but has not received the aforementioned letter, he or she must immediately request a review by the director of graduate studies.
+Students who believe that they have fulfilled all of the limited conditions but have not received the aforementioned letter must immediately request a review by the director of graduate studies.

 A student whose limited standing is not changed to full standing cannot graduate.